microsoft/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 10. **Edit** the downloaded file in notepad.

-11. **Paste** the dashboard id you copied earlier between the double quotes of key ‘ceo_dashboard_march’.
+11. **Paste** the dashboard id you copied earlier between the double quotes of key ‘taxpayer_client_services_before’.

 12. **Save** the changes to the file.